fmw/vix/README.rst

 ======================

-We eagerly solicit your questions and feedback, because user feedback is essential when it comes to deciding out what to improve and what functionality to prioritize.
+We eagerly solicit your questions and feedback, because user feedback is essential when it comes to deciding what to improve and what functionality to prioritize.
 Please don't hesitate to contact Net Collective.
 In fact, you can get in touch with the main developer directly.
 You can reach F.M. de Waard (Filip) by email at fmw@vix.io.